mikael-daniels/team11_pipeline/README.md

 - Loading.ipynb extracts, transforms twitter data and then loads the data into a new table in a database.

 # SQL express backup file
-- eskom_db is a back up file with existing tables where the extracted tweets will be loaded into.
+- Gather Eskom Cleaned Columns.bak is a back up file with existing tables where the extracted tweets will be loaded into.

 # Setup
 - download a notebook.